 Nitschke’s dark vision is becoming a reality.
 As Smith notes, doctor-administered lethal-injection euthanasia is now legal in six foreign countries and doctor-assisted suicide is legal in at least parts of four more, including six U.S. states and the District of Columbia.
 The Netherlands is at the forefront of this movement where more than 6,000 people’s lives are extinguished each year.
 Since the Dutch first legalized assisted suicide in the 1970s, the range of killable people has greatly expanded.
 It now includes people of all ages with conditions like tinnitus, alcoholism, or depression.
 An elderly woman was euthanized for macular degeneration, as was a young woman who had anorexia.
 Patients that are euthanized have their organs harvested.
 In Belgium, euthanasia has become an option for elderly couples who do not wish to face widowhood.
 In one case, this was initiated by the son of an elderly couple who explained that this was the best thing because he did not want to care for his own parents.
 Smith has documented cases where patients have been euthanized against their will.

 In many ways, our culture is in a worse predicament than the Greeks and Romans.
-In spite of their callousness and brutality, the ancients attained an apprehension for the universals -- the true, the good, and the beautiful -- which gave them a respect and appreciation for their place in the universe and imbued them with a transcendent sense of certain duties and responsibilities.
+In spite of their callousness and brutality, the best ancient thinkers attained an apprehension of the universals -- the true, the good, and the beautiful -- which gave them a respect and appreciation for their place in the universe and imbued them with a transcendent sense of certain duties and responsibilities.
 This ontological understanding of the world led Chesterton to refer to them as the good pagans.
+Their greatest thinker, Aristotle, who some believe was the greatest intellectual of all time, found the unmovable mover and, in so doing, revealed the attributes of the living God, even if his understanding was just a sterile philosophical model.
 In contrast, modern man has only his perceived autonomy.
-Having rejected both God and nature, he lives in a state of chaos, attempting to break every constraint that is imposed on the will.
+Having rejected both God and nature, he lives in a state of chaos, attempting to break every constraint that is imposed on the will, which he does not even understand.
 All personal and social boundaries must be transgressed in the name of freedom.
 But instead of bringing liberation, this has brought confusion and heartache.
 In a futile search for meaning and contentment, life itself has become onerous, the last boundary to cross.
 As Scripture explains, “There is a way which seems right to a man, but its end is the way of death.”